-The Secretary of Defense shall appoint a Director, a Deputy Director, and an Associate Director for each facility of the Retirement Home.
+The Secretary of Defense shall appoint an Administrator and an Ombudsman for each facility of the Retirement Home.

-(b) Director
+(b) Administrator

-The Director of a facility shall-
+The Administrator of a facility shall-

-- (1) be a civilian with experience as a continuing care retirement community professional or a member of the Armed Forces serving on active duty in a grade below brigadier general or, in the case of the Navy, rear admiral (lower half): - (2) have appropriate leadership and management skills; and - (3) be required to pursue a course of study to receive certification as a retirement facilities director by an appropriate civilian certifying organization, if the Director is not so certified at the time of appointment.
+- (1) be a civilian with experience as a continuing care retirement community professional or a member of the Armed Forces serving on active duty in a grade below brigadier general or, in the case of the Navy, rear admiral (lower half): - (2) have appropriate leadership and management skills; - (3) be required to pursue a course of study to receive certification as a retirement facilities director by an appropriate civilian certifying organization, if the Administrator is not so certified at the time of appointment; and - (4) serve at the pleasure of the Secretary of Defense.

-(c) Duties of Director
+(c) Duties of Administrator

-- (1) The Director of a facility shall be responsible for the day-to-day operation of the facility, including the acceptance of applicants to be residents of that facility. - (2) The Director of a facility shall keep accurate and complete records of the facility.
+- (1) The Administrator of a facility shall be responsible for the day-to-day operation of the facility, including the acceptance of applicants to be residents of that facility. - (2) The Administrator of a facility shall keep accurate and complete records of the facility.

-(d) Deputy Director
+(d) Ombudsman